larrykluger/vault/README.md

 This repo is a fork of [toddmotto/vault](https://github.com/toddmotto/vault)

-It's only change is to support sVault, which stores in Window.sessionStorage, instead of the original localStorage.
+Its only change is to export svault (instead of vault). svault stores in Window.sessionStorage, instead of the original localStorage.

 Why: using session storage enables multiple instances of your browser app to exist in multiple browser tabs.
 Using localStorage means that the multiple tabs share the same data set.

-Below is from the orginal Readme, but `vault` has been updated to `sVault` and other changes to reflect this repo's use of sessionStorage.
+Below is from the orginal Readme, but `svault` has been updated to `sSVault` and other changes to reflect this repo's use of sessionStorage.

-Vault is a 0.4KB standalone `sessionStorage` API with automatic JSON support.
+SVault is a 0.4KB standalone `sessionStorage` API with automatic JSON support.
 The HTML5 spec permits sessionStorage to only accept a String as value of an Object property, SVault makes it possible to store entire JavaScript Objects.
 SVault uses a faster Object lookup than the suggested API methods.

 IE8 supports sessionStorage, therefore SVault can be used with IE8+, but note browser storage limitations in IE8 compared to modern browsers.